Live Bee Check

-Current wait around 8 weeks for stocked hives (QLD only) - place your order and we will be in touch when one is ready for you.
+Current wait time QLD: Approx 3 months.
+Place your order as normal and we will be in touch when a hive is ready for you.

 Gift certificates available after purchase, please email us.

 Want to keep your own stingless bees?
-You can start by finding your own nest and transferring it to a box.
+You can start by finding your own nest in need of rescue and transferring it to a box, or pleading with a friend to share theirs.
 Or you can take an easy path and buy your first hive.